Oya-Learning-Notes/OS-Learning-Note/schedule/proc_schedule.md

 Check out [RR Algorithm Exp Simulation](./exp/proc_algo_rr.md) for more info.

+Notice that there are two _interrupt streatgy_ on RR algorithm:

+- Only interrupt when time slice end.
+- Interrupt once task finished.

+> Checkout Textbook P100 for more info.

 # Multilevel Feedback Queue

 This means there are several queue with descending priority in system.